Have you tried a picanha beef cut? If not, you need to add this one to your list!

 Jump to:

-If you love to entertain this recipe is great as a hot roast dinner with potatoes and vegetables, or more casually served warm with the chimichurri sauce and a selection of salads.
-Either way, you won't be slaving in a hot kitchen because the cooking time is much shorter than for traditional roasts.
+If you love to entertain this recipe for rump cap or sirloin cap is great as a hot roast dinner with potatoes and vegetables, or more casually served warm with the chimichurri sauce and a selection of salads.
+Either way, you won't be slaving in a hot kitchen because when cooking picanha the cooking time is much shorter than for traditional roasts.

 I do prefer my beef to be medium rare, but I know that some people prefer their meat more cooked through.
 I've included instructions to cook the beef to your liking.